wp-plugins/facebook-events-widget/readme.txt

 A widget for displaying facebook events of a fan page.
 Based on code by Mike Dalisay
 http://www.codeofaninja.com/2011/07/display-facebook-events-to-your-website.html

+Upgrade node:
+If you modified style.css remember to save it before doing updates to the plugin.

 == Installation ==